student campus heraklion crete open space

 Student Campus

-The student campus is located next to the city of Heraklion on Crete and represents an ambitious architectural and urban planning project.
-The architectural design aims to create a space that not only serves the functional needs of its students but also integrates with the surrounding environment.
+The student campus, located next to the city of Heraklion on Crete, represents an ambitious architectural and urban planning project.
+The architectural design aims to create a space that not only serves the functional needs of its students but also integrates seamlessly with the surrounding environment.
 The overall architectural concept fosters a sense of belonging, community, and sustainability.
-Situated in a serene landscape dominated by olive trees and lush greenery, the project is an exemplary fusion of nature, architecture, and social values.

 Previous Next Down Down Previous Next Kordas Architects Kordas Architects